-Bahrein-Israel: Egypt welcomes "historic" agreement
+Bahrain-Israel: Egypt welcomes "historic" agreement

 Friday’s announcement came just weeks after the United Arab Emirates signed a normalisation agreement with Israel, a step that had also been welcomed by Cairo.

-Egypt was the first Arab state to conclude a peace treaty with Israel, in 1979, also under the aegis of the United States.
+Egypt was the first Arab state to conclude a peace treaty with Israel, in 1979.